 If the financial situation is too severe, part-time employment may not solve the problem.
-You and an ICA Assistant Director will need to look at all options available within the F-1 regulations.
-It is important for the ICA Assistant Director to understand the full scope of the financial necessity and the conditions that created the hardship.
+You and an International Community Assistant Director will need to look at all options available within the F-1 regulations.
+It is important for the International Community Assistant Director to understand the full scope of the financial necessity and the conditions that created the hardship.

 To be eligible to apply, the student must:

 - have completed at least one full academic year and be in good academic and legal standing,

 - demonstrate that there is an unforeseen severe economic necessity beyond the student's control that arose after obtaining F-1 status,

 - demonstrate that other employment opportunities are unavailable or are otherwise insufficient,